maurolepore/formulize/README.md

 If you:

--   like using formulas and data frames to specify design matrices
+-   like using formulas, recipes and data frames to specify design matrices
 -   develop nervous ticks when you come across modelling packages that only offer matrix/vector interfaces
 -   don't have the time or motivation to write a formula wrapper around these interfaces
 -   like untested and hacky software written by amateurs